Do you wish you could feel more resilient as you try and help your child?

 Man never made any material as resilient as the human spirit. ~ Bernard William

 Self-care helps you stay resilient and weather the ups and downs of your child’s substance use.
-It lays the foundation for healing and change when your child is struggling to find recovery.
+It lays the foundation for healing and change when your child struggles to recover.

 You don’t have to suffer as much.